jjbel/samarium/docs/Vector2.md

 ## About

 A `Vector2_t` holds 2 values - an x and a y coordinate.
-It represents a Euclidean vector, or arrow in space.
+It represents a Euclidean vector, or an arrow in space.

 A `Vector2` is a vector of doubles.
 As it is used frequently, it is a typedef for `Vector2_t<T>`